Skip Navigation

 Recreating a Connection After a Sandbox Refresh

-If you’ve reloaded a sandbox organization, you must delete your existing connection and recreate it.
+If you reloaded a sandbox organization, you must delete your existing connection and recreate it.
+You must manually configure these settings in the sandbox org:

 • Collaborators and their notifications settings